locustio/locust/docs/installation.rst

 Installation
 ============

-`Install Python <https://docs.python-guide.org/starting/installation/>`_ 3.7 or later, if you dont already have it.
+`Install Python <https://docs.python-guide.org/starting/installation/>`_ 3.7 or later, if you don't already have it.

 Install Locust: